 End of Key Stage 1 (Year 2) SATS

-Changes to Key Stage 1 SATs in 2017: what parents need to know
+Key Stage 1 SATs: what parents need to know

-In the summer term 2017, children at the end of Key Stage 1 will sit new SATs papers.
-That means that if your child is in Year 2, they will be taking the new 2017 tests.
-SATs have been overhauled in both Key Stage 1 and Key Stage 2 to reflect the changes to the national curriculum, which was introduced from September 2014.
+In the summer term, children at the end of Key Stage 1 will sit SATs papers.
+In 2017 SATs were overhauled in both Key Stage 1 and Key Stage 2 to reflect the changes to the national curriculum, which was introduced from September 2014.